rotki/rotki/docs/api.rst

             "price": "1.20"
        }

-   :reqjson string from_asset: Asset for what the price is given.
+   :reqjson string from_asset: The asset for which the price is given.
-   :reqjson string to_asset: Asset used to set the price.
-   :reqjson string to_asset: Asset used to set the price.
+   :reqjson string to_asset: The asset against which the price is given.
-   :reqjson int timestamp: The moment when the price is being captured.
+   :reqjson int timestamp: The unix timestamp for which to save the price
    :reqjson string price: Price at the timestamp given.